Trip from Geneva to Annecy, France

 Travel to Annecy

 Annecy can be reached from Geneva by car, via the A41 motorway or via the national roads D227 and D1201.
-Opting for the national roadways will give you the opportunity to stop by the Pont la Caille, a historical suspended bridge from the 1800s which is still open to foot traffic.
-This bridge runs for 192 meters at a height at 147 meters, traversing breathtaking gorges.
+Opting for the national roadways will give you the opportunity to stop by the Pont la Caille, a suspended historical bridge from the 1800s which is still open to foot traffic.
+This bridge runs for 192 meters at a height of 147 meters, traversing breathtaking gorges.
 Its modern-day concrete replacement is almost equally impressive and both are classified among the highest bridges in the world.
 A private taxi from Geneva to Annecy will cost about CHF 150 one way.

-Bus Geneva to Annecy
+Bus from Geneva to Annecy

-It is possible to take a bus from the Cornavin train station or from the “gare routier”(Geneva Coach Station), in the center of town.
+It is possible to take a bus from the Cornavin train station or better from the Gare Routiere (Geneva Coach Station), in the center of town.
+Bus doesn't go through highway and stops in several towns on the way, so the trip will be about 1 hour and 40 minutes.
+Prices start at CHF 15.5 for one-way voyage.
 You may also use the shuttle bus service from the Geneva airport.
-The trip will be about 1 hour and 40 minutes.
-Prices start at about CHF 15 for one way voyage.

 Train Geneva to Annecy